 - Step 4: Three ticks (child does this).
 Pupil sent to the Headteacher or Deputy Head Teacher.
 The class teacher informs the parents.
 The member of the SLT (Senior Leadership Team) will speak to the child about their behaviour, using this as a learning opportunity.
 The child will miss 15 minutes playtime and will complete a behaviour record sheet which encourages children to identify their wrong choices and asks them to consider what they will do to modify their behaviour.
 These records will be kept in the Headteachers office. - Step 5: If the children are regularly getting one or two ticks or equivalent the Headteacher or Deputy Headteacher will be informed and the class teacher will speak to the child's parents.
 The member of the SLT (Senior Leadership Team) will speak to the child about their behaviour, using this as a learning opportunity.
 The child will miss 15 minutes playtime and will complete a behaviour record sheet which encourages children to identify their wrong choices and asks them to consider what they will do to modify their behaviour.
 This work will be completed sitting at a desk in either the Headteacher's office or the Deputy Headteacher's classroom.
 The records will be kept in the Headteachers office. - Step 6: For MAJOR misbehaviour, such as children physically hurting another child, all of the previous steps are ignored and the child is sent straight to the Headteacher or Deputy Headteacher who will speak to child and sanctions and punishments put in place.
 The Headteacher or Deputy Headteacher will see the child's parents who will be informed of the steps taken at school to modify behaviour.
 We ask and expect all parents to support the high standards of behaviour at this school.
-The result could be:- - (a) a strategy between home and school set up to modify behaviour - (b) enlist help from outside agencies including Early Help, the educational psychologist - (c) exclusion either an internal exclusion (which could result in working in another classroom and/or missing playtimes), or a fixed/permanent exclusion.
-A fixed or permanent exclusion is a last resort.
-A pupil may be excluded for a fixed period - or permanently from school; however, parents of any such child do have a right of appeal.
+The result could be:- - (a) a strategy between home and school set up to modify behaviour - (b) enlist help from outside agencies including Early Help, the educational psychologist or permanently from school; however, parents of any such child do have a right of appeal.
 The guidance on exclusion from the DFE will be followed closely.